 Alternate Dispute Resolution

 Cheaper, Friendlier Divorce?
-It is Really Possible?
+Is It Really Possible?

 Alternate dispute resolution or alternative dispute resolution is a relatively new way to approach family law conflicts.
-It is possible to work out difference with your former spouse or common law partner without entering into the adversarial system.
+It is possible to work out differences with your former spouse or common law partner without entering into the adversarial system.
 This system, sometimes called ADR can produce better results, reduce stress, cost less and leave people in a better place than traditional court based family law litigation.
 The Calgary, Alberta lawyers at Kahane Law Office can help with Alternative Dispute Resolution.

-What is Alternate Dispute Resolution?
+What Is Alternate Dispute Resolution?

 Family Law Mediation

 The mediation process normally involves only one lawyer, the person who acts as the mediator.
 The mediator, with this alternate dispute resolution, is a lawyer who has not acted for either of the parties.
 The parties could choose to be represented by their respective lawyers throughout a mediation process, but this is certainly not necessary.
 Because only one lawyer is required, the couple immediately saves money.
 The lawyer works with the couple, explaining the law and their rights and legal obligations in their situation.
 The lawyer works with both parties to try to reach a mediated settlement.
 To learn more about mediation in family law click here.